Skip to content

 Find your speed icon

-The internet speeds ideal for your gaming needs depend on the type of game, the gaming platform and the gaming device used.
+A good internet speed that is ideal for your gaming needs depends on the type of game, the gaming platform and the gaming device used.

 The minimum internet speeds for different gaming devices include: